Expanding Opportunities Through Quality Charter School Programs (CSP) Grants to State Entities

 Charter Schools, Public Charter School Programs (CSP)

-On Friday, May 15, 2020 the application period for the U.S. Department of Education’s Charter Schools Program (CSP) Fiscal Year (FY) 2020 Grants to State Entities Expanding Opportunity Through Quality Charter Schools Program grant competition closed.
+On Wednesday September 30, 2020 the U.S. Department of Education’s Charter Schools Program (CSP) Fiscal Year (FY) 2020 Grants to State Entities Expanding Opportunity Through Quality Charter Schools Program awarded 8 new CSP SE grants.
 The FY 2020 Notice Inviting Applications (NIA) can be found here.

 For more information about this competition and State Entity Pre-Application Webinars please visit the Applicant Info and Eligibility page.

 For information about previous awards, please visit the Awards page.

 The CSP State Entities program is authorized under the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act (ESSA) (20 U.S.C.
 7221-7221j).
 Prior to enactment of the ESSA, the ESEA, as amended by the No Child Left Behind Act of 2001 (NCLB), authorized the Secretary to make awards to State educational agencies to enable them to conduct charter school subgrant programs in their States.
 The CSP State Entities program is under new law and has different eligibility requirements, priorities, definitions, application requirements, and selection criteria.